Department of Natural Resources

 If organophosphate toxicity is diagnosed, treatment with atropine and 2-PAM (2-pyridine aldoxime methiodide) can alleviate some of the symptoms.
 Decontamination of the skin, stomach and eyes of the animal may be necessary, along with symptomatic treatment and respiratory support.

 Occasional organophosphate poisonings are seen in Michigan wildlife following exposure to recently treated areas.
-Diazinon intoxication in Canada geese, mallard ducks and wild turkeys is the most common organophosphate poisoning seen.
+Diazinon intoxication in Canada geese, mallards, and wild turkeys is the most common organophosphate poisoning seen.
+In 2004, the sale of Diazinon in Michigan was banned because of its toxicity to wildlife.
 Parathion poisoning in ring-billed gulls and disulfoton intoxication in a mallard, sevin poisoning in bees, and chlorpyrifos poisoning in a mallard have occurred as the use of organophosphates has increased.
 These deaths are usually sporadic and infrequent in occurrence.